LiveOakLabs/terraform-provider-readme/docs/data-sources/api_specifications.md

 page_title: "readme_api_specifications Data Source - readme"
 subcategory: ""
 description: |-
   Retrieve multiple API specifications from ReadMe.
-The filter attribute may be used to filter API specifications by category ID, category slug, category title, title, version, or whether or not the API specifications have a category.
+The filter attribute may be used to filter API specifications by category ID, category slug, category title, version, or whether or not the API specifications have a category.
 See https://docs.readme.com/main/reference/getapispecification for more information about this API endpoint.
 ---

 # readme_api_specifications (Data Source)

 Retrieve multiple API specifications from ReadMe.
-The `filter` attribute may be used to filter API specifications by category ID, category slug, category title, title, version, or whether or not the API specifications have a category.
+The `filter` attribute may be used to filter API specifications by category ID, category slug, category title, version, or whether or not the API specifications have a category.
 See <https://docs.readme.com/main/reference/getapispecification> for more information about this API endpoint.

 ## Example Usage